gianniskandias/KR-Suite-docker/README.md

 * Listing all docker containers (terminal of your machine): `[sudo] docker ps -a`
 * Listing docker images (terminal of your machine): `[sudo] docker images`
+* For remote access, the credentials are

+		username=endpoint
+		password=3ndpo1nt

+To change them, edit the file `tomcat/webapps/*/WEB-INF/credentials.properties`

 For more detailed information on docker, visit the [official Docker Documentation](https://docs.docker.com/).